 To add a font to Font Book from the Finder, begin by viewing your available fonts in a Finder window.
 Double-click the font you want to add.
-Font Book displays a preview of the font.
-If the font you want to add is a PostScript font, be sure to double-click the screen font, not the printer font.
+Font Book then displays a preview of the font.
 A pop-up menu above the font sample indicates the available styles for that font.

-Because PostScript fonts have both screen files (1) and printer files (2), you must click the screen font's suitcase to activate Font Book and add these fonts to your collection.
+PostScript fonts have both screen files (1) and printer files (2), whose file types appear in the icon.
+Click either file to activate the font.